jiadaizhao/LeetCode/0301-0400/0375-Guess Number Higher or Lower II/README.md

 You end up paying $5 + $7 + $9 = $21.
 ```
 Given a particular n ≥ 1, find out how much money you need to have to guarantee a win.

-**Credits:**
-Special thanks to @agave and @StefanPochmann for adding this problem and creating all test cases.

 Companies: Google